petrasvestartas/compas_package_template/{{cookiecutter.project_folder}}/tutorial/README.md

 3. Build the project
 4. Create a Python script in `scripts/use_my_extension.py` that imports and uses `_my_extension`
 5. Run your Python script

-## Notes

-- Extension modules are prefixed with an underscore by convention
-- Make sure to include proper error handling in both C++ and Python code
-- Use nanobind's type conversion features for seamless integration